1. What is Remarketing?

 This Remarketing list will add all the users to the list who only viewed products on the websites but didn’t made a purchase yet.
 And if they come back again to the site and didn’t purchased anything, they will be still in this list until they made a purchase.
 Make sure to set the Membership duration to 540 days.

 E. High-value users – users who spent more than $100

 Change the value according to your business.

 F. High-Value Users – Users who purchased => to 3 times.

 The Goal of this remarketing list is to add all the users who have converted recently, who convert frequently and who engage in high- value conversions.
 These are your’s one of the most important customers, and you should definitely target them with remarketing across every channel and device.

-4. In the Final step, we will use the E-commerce filter to include only the users whose purchased more than or equal to $100 in the Bags Category.
-If including category results into a very low number of users for this remarketing list, then remove the Product category, in this case, "Bags" to include all the super high-value users regardless of what category they have purchased.
+4. In the final step, we will use the e-commerce filter to include only the users who purchased more than or equal to $100 in the Bags category.
+If including category results in a very low number of users for this remarketing list, then remove the product category, in this case, “Bags” to include all the super high-value users regardless of the category.

 Facebook Converted users –